RedisGears/RedisGears/docs/cluster_support.md

 **Notice** on oss cluster, before executing any gears function, you must send `REDISGEARS_2.REFRESHCLUSTER` command to all the shards so that all the shards will be aware of the cluster topology.
 Without this step, each shard will act as a single oss instance.

-Triggers and Functions support cross shard operation on Redis cluster.
-This means that it is possible to call a function that will be invoke on another shard.
-We call such function a remote function.
+Triggers and Functions support cross-shard operation in the Redis cluster.
+This means that it is possible to call a function that will be invoked on another shard.
+We call such a function a remote function.

 Just like Gears functions, remote function must be declare on library load time using `redis.registerClusterFunction` API.
 The following example declares a remote function that returns the number of keys on the shard: